deepakhj/cadent/docs/writers.md

         Good for the highest throughput and data effiency for storage

-    - cassandra_flat: a row for each time/point
+    - cassandra-flat: a row for each time/point

         Good for simplicity, and when you are starting out w/ cassandra to verify things are working as planned